How to Use Caulk {The Complete Guide!}

 KWIK SEAL ULTRA ADVANCED KITCHEN & BATH SEALANT

-Note that this sealant is not paintable – it should be purchased in the color you want it to be.
+Note that this sealant is not paintable.
+It should be purchased in the color you want it to be.
 It comes in clear, white, or biscuit, and it’s safe for use on granite and marble!

 It’s 100% waterproof and weatherproof, and is paintable in as little as two hours.
 Oh, and did I mention its extreme flexibility allows it to seal joints up to 3″ wide?!
 This sealant can be used on both interior and exterior projects, so it’s also a great option for siding or gutters.